Jaaahn/HyperModals/README.md

 ## Understanding callbacks

-There are three types of callbacks that you can define using the datalist attribute.
+-   There are three types of callbacks that you can define using the datalist attribute.
 Essentially, the datalist lets you define custom html attributes, that start with "data-".
 We use these to fire our callbacks.
+-   Inside of a callback, you can get three parameters, the resolve, the reject function and the click event that led to your callback.
+While calling the resolve or the reject function, you can pass multiple parameters.
+These parameters will then be available in `.then()` or `.catch()`.
+Mind you: due to technical restrictions, if passing multiple parameters to the resolve (or reject) function inside a callback, these will be put into an array and therefore passed as one parameter to the handler functions (See comments in the example above).
+If you pass only one parameter, no array will be used.
+-   If the user clicks on the dedicated close button, the modal will fire the reject function.
+-   By resolving or rejecting the promise, the modal will be closed automatically.

-Types of callbacks that are available:
+### Types of callbacks that are available:

 -   `data-hm-callback="anyCallbackNameYouImagine"`
 -   `data-hm-resolve`